 As long as they talked positively about Rasa Biotech, their private opinions shouldn’t matter.
 Thomas kept reminding himself of that.

 Vy loaded his wheelchair into the minivan.
-She remained within Thomas’s range, and he overheard her personal thoughts.
-Vy was holding an inner debate on whether or not to stop at Afton High School and pick up Cherise and the other foster siblings.
-She detested driving in heavy traffic.
-But her mom—Thomas’s foster mother—would appreciate the kindness, since it would help some of the kids get an early start on their homework.
+While she operated the lift, he overheard her personal thoughts.
+Vy was holding an inner debate on whether or not to stop at Afton High School, in order to pick up Cherise and their other foster siblings.
+Vy detested driving in heavy traffic.
+But her mom—Thomas’s foster mother—would appreciate the kindness, since it would help some of the kids get a much-needed early start on their homework.

 “Can we pick up Cherise on our way home?”
 Thomas asked.

-Vy gave him one of her troubled looks, and Thomas sensed her mood fuzz with frustrated curiosity.
+Vy gave him one of her troubled looks, and Thomas sensed her mood fuzz with frustration.
 How does he always manage to make on-target comments about what’s on my mind? she wondered.
 It can’t be a coincidence.
 He has to be a mind reader.

 Thomas had lived in the Hollander Home with Vy for more nearly three years.
 They knew each other well.